German bond yields dip after issuance outlook

 McCallum said Thursday's drop in yields was "perhaps to be expected after such a sell-off yesterday in core euro zone government bonds".

-Germany's finance agency also said it would sell two bonds -- new 30-year green bond and a new 30-year conventional bond in May and September --via syndication next year.
+Germany's finance agency also said it would sell via syndication two bonds - a new 30-year green bond and a new 30-year conventional bond in May and September.

 In syndications, which governments have used much more than usual this year in raising funds for COVID-19 spending, a borrower hires investment banks to sell debt directly to end investors.

-Positive risk sentiment on the back of progress on U.S. stimulus, where negotiators were closing in on a $900 billion COVID-19 aid bill, and hopes for a Brexit trade deal likely capped the drop in yields on Thursday.
+Positive risk sentiment on the back of progress on US stimulus, where congressional negotiators were closing in on a $900 billion COVID-19 aid bill, and hopes for a Brexit trade deal likely capped the drop in yields on Thursday.